tearoom1/uniform-contact-block/README.md

 <?php snippet('uniform-contact/css'); ?>
 ```

-> Note: The snippets assume that the blocks are assumed to be in a `layout` field.
-You may have to adjust this code to your needs.
+> Note: The snippets automatically load the asset if the block is used within a layout or blocks or object type field.
+There may be cases where this does not work.
+In this case you may have to load the assets manually.

 ### Configuration